issoftwaretools13/repoD/readme.md

 	LiveData<String> clrErrCode= balBTDongleLib.clearErrorCode(ecuRecord,statusType);
 	# the parameter is: ECURecord ecuRecord, DtcStatusType statusType
     # Note: The statusType parameter will specify the status of the error it can be either (Active,InActive or Both).
+	 This LiveData method will give you following Json format string values 1)true,"Rescan"

 ### Method 8: to get DID groups, call the function below
 	ArrayList<String> didGroups = balBTDongleLib.getDIDGroups(ecuRecord);